-- 1. All 'looked after' children or children who were previously 'looked after' (see definition) - 2.
+- 1. All 'looked after children' (LAC), children who were previously looked after (PLAC), Looked After Children from outside of England- known as 'internationally adopted previously looked after children' (IAPLAC).
+A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society. - 2.
 Pupils living in the catchment area with siblings at the school (Thurleigh) (see definition) - 3.
 Other pupils living in the catchment area - 4.
 'Very exceptional' medical grounds (see definition) - 5.
 Other Siblings (see definition) - 6.
 Any other children.